Direct guaranteed lower eigenvalue bounds with optimal a priori convergence rates for the bi-Laplacian: Numerical experiments in D

 \subsection{L-shaped domain}

 The principal eigenvalue $\lambda_1= 418.97504246688220$ on the non-convex L-shaped domain $\Omega:=(-1,1)^2\setminus [0,1)\times (-1,0]$ of \cref{fig:StartTriangulation}.b is approximated in \cite{CGal14}.
 The associated eigenfunction in $H^2_0(\Omega)\setminus H^3(\Omega)$ results in the reduced empirical convergence rate $0.66$ for uniform mesh-refinement in \cref{fig:adaptive_Lshape_Slit}.a.
-The adaptive mesh-refinement with \eqref{eq:def_eta} allows to recover the optimal convergence rate one (with respect to the number of triangles $|\mathcal{T}|$ in the triangulation $\mathcal{T}$) for $\lambda_h(1)$, while the guaranteed lower bound $\textup{GLB}(k)$ suffers from the involvement of $h_{\max}$ visible in form of steps.
+The adaptive mesh-refinement with \eqref{eq:def_eta} allows to recover the optimal convergence rate one (with respect to the number of triangles $|\mathcal{T}|$ in the triangulation $\mathcal{T}$) for $\lambda_h(1)$.
+The choice of $\kappa_2=0.07353$ (line color blue) instead of $\kappa_2=0.25746$ (line color green) improves the guaranteed lower bound $\textup{GLB}(k)$ significantly.
+The bound computed with $\kappa_2=0.25746$ suffers from the involvement of $h_{\max}$ visible in form of steps, while the choice $\kappa_2=0.07353$ leads to a straight line in the convergence history plot.
 Undisplayed experiments on graded meshes \cite{CB18} of the L-shaped domain, e.g., with grading parameter $\beta=10/7$, recover the optimal convergence rates and confirm \cref{lem:compare} as well.